Clinton Hart Merriam: Native Americans

-Personal
+Personal life

 Merriam married Virginia Elizabeth Gosnell, his secretary at the time, on October 15, 1886.
 Though he initially had qualms about her poor grammar and marrying beneath what he saw as his social level, he loved her and thought highly of her, ultimately encouraging her education.
 Virginia Elizabeth was Merriam's lifelong companion, often traveling with him during his field work in California.
 They had two daughters, Dorothy and Zenaida, the latter of whom would sometimes travel with her parents during Merriam's field work prior to her marriage.

 Merriam's sister Florence Augusta Merriam Bailey was a pioneering ornithologist who published both popular books on birding and significant field guides for both the Western United States and New Mexico.
 She married Vernon Bailey, a field naturalist and long-time collecting partner of C. Hart Merriam's.

 His grandson Lee Merriam Talbot (1930–2021) was a geographer and ecologist who was among the IUCN team which rediscovered the Persian fallow deer in 1957, and served as secretary general of the IUCN from 1980 to 1983.